tuxedlinux/rbackup/README.md

 Open up a terminal and type:

-chmod +x /Path/to/backup-all-your-files.sh (make sure to replace /Path/to with your desired username and file system)
+`chmod +x /Path/to/rbackup` (make sure to replace /Path/to with your desired username and file system)

 Now, lets run the script (make sure you have edited it)

 Type in the terminal:

-/Path/to/backup-all-your-files.sh (again, make sure to replace /Path/to with your desired username and file system)
+`/Path/to/rbackup` (again, make sure to replace /Path/to with your desired username and file system)

 And........viola!
 Your backup will be in the external drive.